 Shiro no Keiyaku is a sweet one shot reminiscent of the Little Mermaid.
-As far as endings go it was quite lackluster though I did like the convenient twist at the end.
+As far as endings go, it was quite lackluster though I did like the convenient twist at the end.
 I guess the ending really stuck with my like for romanticism.

 You never make a contract with the devil due to the outcome always being in the devil's favor unless you can find loopholes.
 But, maybe love is a loophole enough?

 Shiro is pretty cute.
-He instantly became infatuated with a human girl, that had showed him kindness when he was in the form of a bird.
+He instantly became infatuated with a human girl, that had shown him kindness when he was in the form of a bird.
 I liked how he was not clueless.
 Once he understood how humans were perceiving him, he began to use it to his advantage.
 He had a clever mind that one.

 I liked the Old Man Crow.
 He definitely tried to look out for Shiro.

 The girl was okay.
 Kinako really did have a big heart for animals and people alike.
 Her character felt a bit empty, but that's probably due to the length of the story.